 It is quite normal for a child to experience occasional difficulties in learning new concepts.
 A child can require additional support and efforts with more complex concepts across subject areas.
 May it be language, science, arts, or mathematics.

-But there are certain specific learning disabilities that can hamper achievement of a child in a specific area of learning.
-For example dyslexia, a reading disability, makes learning to read challenging for a child.
+But there are certain specific learning disabilities that can hamper the achievement of a child in a specific area of learning.
+For example dyslexia, a reading disability makes learning to read challenging for a child.

 A child with dyscalculia faces problems in understanding numerical and mathematical concepts.
 These challenges can range from simple number concepts to complicated mathematical operations.

 It is important to understand is that its not a temporary condition.
 Rather, the difficulty with numbers is consistent, and in many cases can persist for years or a lifetime.

 Why is math so hard in kids with dyscalculia?
 I have struggled with numbers all my life.
 I can tell you how frustrating it feels when no one understands what you are going through.
 There were times when my teachers and parents thought that I was unable to perform better in mathematics because:

 - I was not putting in enough efforts